evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_FWD/_index.md

 ## Drivetrain

 The Toyota bZ4X FWD has a front-wheel drive system supported by one motor on the front axle.
+The motor used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension

-The  suspension has a fixed height and damping.
-The ground clearance with this suspension is 177 mm.
+The Standard suspension has a fixed height and damping.
+The ground clearance with this suspension is 200 mm.

+### Steering

+Dynamic steering is a standard on the Toyota bZ4X FWD, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Brakes

+The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The front discs measure 328 mm, while the rear discs are 317 mm.

 ### Regenerative Braking